paritytech/polkadot/roadmap/implementors-guide/guide.md

 First, the subsystem that spawned a job is responsible for handling the first step of the communication.
 The overseer is not aware of the hierarchy of tasks within any given subsystem and is only responsible for subsystem-to-subsystem communication.
 So the sending subsystem must pass on the message via the overseer to the receiving subsystem, in such a way that the receiving subsystem can further address the communication to one of its internal tasks, if necessary.

 This communication prevents a certain class of race conditions.
 When the Overseer determines that it is time for subsystems to begin working on top of a particular relay-parent, it will dispatch a `StartWork` message to all subsystems to do so, and those messages will be handled asynchronously by those subsystems.
 Some subsystems will receive those messsages before others, and it is important that a message sent by subsystem A after receiving `StartWork` message will arrive at subsystem B after its `StartWork` message.
 If subsystem A maintaned an independent channel with subsystem B to communicate, it would be possible for subsystem B to handle the side message before the `StartWork` message, but it wouldn't have any logical course of action to take with the side message - leading to it being discarded or improperly handled.
 Well-architectured state machines should have a single source of inputs, so that is what we do here.

+One exception is reasonable to make for responses to requests.
+A request should be made via the overseer in order to ensure that it arrives after any relevant `StartWork` message.
+A subsystem issuing a request as a result of a `StartWork` message can safely receive the response via a side-channel for two reasons:
+  1. It's impossible for a request to be answered before it arrives, it is provable that any response to a request obeys the same ordering constraint.
+  2. The request was sent as a result of handling a `StartWork` message.
+Then there is no possible future in which the `StartWork` message has not been handled upon the receipt of the response.

+So as a single exception to the rule that all communication must happen via the overseer we allow the receipt of responses to requests via a side-channel, which may be established for that purpose.
+This simplifies any cases where the outside world desires to make a request to a subsystem, as the outside world can then establish a side-channel to receive the response on.

 It's important to note that the overseer is not aware of the internals of subsystems, and this extends to the jobs that they spawn.
 The overseer isn't aware of the existence or definition of those jobs, and is only aware of the outer subsystems with which it interacts.
 This gives subsystem implementations leeway to define internal jobs as they see fit, and to wrap a more complex hierarchy of state machines than having a single layer of jobs for relay-parent-based work.
 Likewise, subsystems aren't required to spawn jobs.
 Certain types of subsystems, such as those for shared storage or networking resources, won't perform block-based work but would still benefit from being on the Overseer's message bus.
 These subsystems can just ignore the overseer's signals for block-based work.